Kikuyu language: Consonants

-The prenasalised consonants are often pronounced without prenasalisation, and thus //ᵐb ⁿd ᶮdʒ ᵑɡ// are often realised as /[b d dʒ ɡ]/.
+The voiceless stops are variously aspirated.
+The voiced stops //ᵐb ⁿd ᶮdʒ ᵑɡ// often realized without prenasalisation as /[b d dʒ ɡ]/.

 Tones

-Kikuyu has two level tones (high and low), a low-high rising tone, and downstep.
+Like most Bantu languages, Kikuyu is a tonal language.
+It has two level tones (high and low), a low-high rising tone, and downstep.
+Though most syllables have an underlying tone, some have no underlying tone and instead are the object of tone spreading.